YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What does cobblestoning really mean?

 Cobblestoning is not just any pimple after surgery.
 In hair restoration, patients usually use the word for an uneven raised surface around grafted units, as if the skin has little pebbles.
-It can happen when recipient sites, graft size, graft depth, density, angle, or tissue handling do not respect the skin.
+It can happen when the openings made in the recipient area, graft size, graft depth, density, angle, or tissue handling do not respect the skin.
 On the cheek, the margin for error is smaller because the skin is visible and the beard pattern must lie naturally.

 A temporary follicle bump can settle.
-A pustule can drain and calm after the correct medical review.
+A pustule can improve after the correct medical review.
 A crust can lift.
+Pseudofolliculitis from shaving or an ingrown hair can imitate a graft problem on the cheek.
 True cobblestoning is more concerning when the raised texture becomes fixed, not tender, not pustular, and remains visible after the early inflammatory phase has passed.
 The difficulty in the weeks after surgery is that these categories can overlap on the surface.

 This is also different from a broad scalp bumps and ridges after hair transplant problem.
 The scalp has thicker coverage, different shaving habits, and different cosmetic visibility.
 Beard transplant planning must account for how every graft exits facial skin.